Conquering Fussy Eating

 What is ‘fussy’ eating?

 ‘Picky’ or ‘fussy’ eating is when a child consistently refuses or shows aversions to certain foods.
-This behavior can involve refusing to try new foods, being selective about the types of foods they will eat, or only eating a limited variety of foods.
+This behaviour can involve refusing to try new foods, being selective about the types of foods they will eat, or only eating a limited variety of foods.
 Fussy eating is a common phase in childhood, often emerging around the ages of 2 to 6, and is typically linked to the development of autonomy and taste preferences.